sgoldenlab/SMART2/docs/updates.md

 # Updates

 **Update 3-30-2021**
-- Duplicate cleanup bug fix
-- Forward warp bug fix
+- Bug fixes for registration loop, duplicate cleanup, and forward warp
 - Function to count segmented cells before and after duplicate cleanup - `cell_counter()`
 - Concatenation function to merge multiple datasets - `concatenate()`
 - Function to compile cell counts from multiple datasets into one document - `cell_count_compilation()`